fmder/ghalton/README.md

     import ghalton
     sequencer = ghalton.Halton(5)

 The last code will produce a sequence in five dimension.
-To get the points
+To get the points use

+    points = sequencer.get(100)

+A list of 100 lists will be produced, each sub list will containt 5 points

+    print points[0]
+    # [0.5, 0.3333, 0.2, 0.1429, 0.0909]

+The halton sequence produce points in sequence, to reset it call `sequencer.reset()`.

 References